We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 In regards to computer science, any modern-day investigation, especially those that the FBI is involved in, requires analyzing massive amounts of data.
 This level of analysis can only be performed by powerful information technology systems.

-Some of the specific areas that the FBI offers opportunities in are foreign counterintelligence, counterterrorism, civil rights, cyber-crime, fraud, and money laundering.
-The opportunities are obviously diverse and many agents work in several areas before they find the one that is right for them.
-Others, specifically those with very specific skillsets, have a natural inclination to one area over another.
+Some of the specific areas that the FBI offers opportunities in are foreign counterintelligence, counterterrorism, civil rights, cybercrime, fraud, and money laundering.
+The opportunities are diverse and many agents work in several areas before they find the one that is right for them.
+Others, specifically those with very specific skills, have a natural inclination to one area over another.
 Regardless of your direction, the FBI’s breadth offers almost anyone the opportunity to flourish in a discipline that they enjoy.

 How To Go About Applying